6uhrmittag/taskbutler/README.rst

    your Dropbox)

    -  Example usage: Setup a letter template in Microsoft Word once and save it.
-Once you add the label “letter” to your Todoist task, the template gets uploaded to your Dropbox and the task get liked to Microsoft Office365.
+Once you add the label "letter" to your Todoist task, the template gets uploaded to your Dropbox and the task get liked to Microsoft Office365.
 Now, by clicking the task in Todoist, Microsoft Word online opens in your browser and you can start